 Healing waters of Lake Heviz

-Tips and Life Hacks for Visiting Lake Hévíz
+Tips and Practical Advice for Visiting Lake Hévíz

-• The changing room is shared, but with cabins.
+• The changing area is shared, but there are private cubicles for dressing.

-• The ticket price includes only the bracelet itself; nothing else is included.
-Bring your own flip-flops, towel, and shampoo – they don’t provide them here.
+• The ticket price includes only admission and the wristband.
+Bring your own flip-flops, towel, and shampoo — none of these are provided.

 health resort Heviz Hungary

-• If you want to buy something at the cafe, you need to go to the locker for cash or a card.
-The bracelet doesn’t work for these purposes.
+• If you want to buy something in the café, you’ll need to go back to your locker for cash or a card — the wristband cannot be used for payments.

-• If you have a bathrobe, especially in the fall or winter, bring it.
-It can get quite chilly outside without one.
+• Bring a bathrobe, especially in autumn or winter.
+It gets quite chilly walking around the outdoor terraces without one.

 hungary lake heviz treatment